 Either parent (alleged parent) can request the Court to order DNA testing.

-One also has the right, in a divorce case, to question the paternity of a child born during the marriage.
+One also has the right, in a divorce case, to raise the question of the paternity of a child born during the marriage, and have it adjudicated along with the other issues.

 Disclaimer (the fine print)

 The information on this website is not legal advice, and it may not be applicable to any specific set of facts ... especially your own personal situation.
 The perusal of this website does not establish an attorney-client relationship.
-You should consult an attorney for advice regarding your individual situation, and I invite you to contact me; I welcome your calls and emails.
-Contacting me does not create an attorney-client relationship.
+You should consult an attorney for advice regarding your individual situation.
 Please do not send any confidential information to me.
-I am an attorney licensed by the Supreme Court of Texas to practice law in all State courts and certain Federal courts, but I'm not board certified by the Texas Board of Legal Specialization.
+I am not board certified by the Texas Board of Legal Specialization.